 On the one hand, gender critical beliefs are protected beliefs and workers should not be discriminated against or harassed for holding or expressing such beliefs.
-On the other hand, trans workers who have undergone gender reassignment are protected from discrimination and harassment.
-Further, trans workers who have not undergone gender reassignment, and workers who are not trans themselves may find the expression of gender critical views to be offensive and also complain of harassment.
+On the other hand, trans workers are also protected from discrimination and harassment.
+Further, other workers who are not trans themselves may still find the expression of gender critical views to be offensive and also complain of harassment.

 In either case, employers can be vicariously liable for acts of discrimination or harassment committed by their workers.
-What practical steps can be taken to manage this risk?:
+What practical steps can be taken to manage this risk?

-- ensure that Dignity at Work policies (and related policies) are up to date.
-Ideally, such policies should be reviewed on an annual basis - ensure that the terminology used in such policies reflects EqA 2010 (eg 'sex' rather than 'gender') and that it covers all protected characteristics.
-Underline that those holding gender critical beliefs and trans workers are protected from discrimination
+- Ensure that Dignity at Work policies (and related policies) are up to date.
+Ideally, such policies should be reviewed on an annual basis. - Ensure that the terminology used in such policies reflects the Equality Act 2010 (e.g. "sex" rather than "gender") and that it covers all protected characteristics.
+Underline that those holding gender critical beliefs and trans workers are protected from discrimination. - Set out the standards of behaviour expected from staff, including the need to treat colleagues with dignity and respect, both in person and in virtual meetings and also in electronic communications.
+Explain that disciplinary action will follow where staff fail to meet such standards, up to and including dismissal. - Advise those in managerial positions to take care when and how they express their personal opinions on the debate.
+As happened in this case, doing so may embolden employees on one side of the debate to become more antagonistic towards those on the other side, in turn, risking harassment claims. - Ensure that such policies are actually communicated and read by staff.
+Consider asking staff to provide a written acknowledgement that they have read and understood them.

-- set out the standards of behaviour expected from staff, including the need to treat colleagues with dignity and respect, both in person and in virtual meetings and also in electronic communications.
-Explain that disciplinary action will follow where staff fail to meet such standards, up to and including dismissal - advise those in managerial positions to take care when and how they express their personal opinions on the debate.
-As happened in this case, doing so may embolden employees on one side of the debate to become more antagonistic towards those on the other side, in turn, risking harassment claims - ensure that such policies are actually communicated and read by staff.
-Consider asking staff to provide a written acknowledgement that they have read and understood them - deliver equality training to staff, ensuring that it is balanced, thoughtful and clearly presented and also refreshed at regular intervals.
+- Deliver equality training to staff, ensuring that it is balanced, thoughtful and clearly presented and also refreshed at regular intervals.
 Failure to do this may mean that you cannot rely on a defence that you have taken all reasonable steps to prevent discrimination.
 Ensure that the training covers belief discrimination alongside other types of discrimination.
-This is an area which is often overlooked in the training scope - respond quickly and effectively to complaints of discrimination or harassment - continue to monitor this fast-moving area of law.
-The tribunal's decision in another gender critical belief case-Meade v (1) Westminster City Council and (2) Social Work England is expected later this year
+This is an area which is often overlooked in the training scope. - Respond quickly and effectively to complaints of discrimination or harassment. - Continue to monitor this fast-moving area of law.
+The Tribunal's decision in another gender critical belief case Meade v (1) Westminster City Council and (2) Social Work England is expected later this year.